Azure/Azure-Sentinel/Playbooks/AS-Incident-Spiderfoot-Scan/README.md

 The resources should take around a minute to deploy.
 Once the deployment is complete, you can expand the "**Deployment details**" section to view them.

-The resource labled "**office365-AS-Incident-Spiderfoot-Scan**" will need to be authorized before the playbook can be run successfully.
+The resource labeled "**office365-AS-Incident-Spiderfoot-Scan**" will need to be authorized before the playbook can be run successfully.
 Open the corresponding resource in a new tab.

 ![Spiderfoot_Deploy_3](Images/Spiderfoot_Deploy_3.png)